chugf/Agentic-AI-Desktop-Pet/README.md

 > According to the AI inventor, The GPU number at least 2.
 >

+- cloud inference (This means you need cloud API)

 ### Local Inference requirements

 > Notice: If your computer can't touch the lowest requirements you can choose cloud inference mode.